 Hedgehogs are one of those animals that everyone seems to adore.
-There are millions of videos on YouTube featuring these cute critters and some of them even have their own Instagram accounts!
+There are millions of videos on YouTube featuring these cute critters; some even have their own Instagram accounts!
 We got a lot of requests to make this stuffie, so our designer Krista got to work and added an extra level of cuteness by making two felt hedgehogs — a mama and a baby.

 Everything Quill Be Alright

-One of the reasons we are calling this an intermediate project is because it is a standing stuffie with 3D construction.
+We call this an intermediate project because it is a standing stuffie with 3D construction.
 For example, our felt owl and felt sloth are simpler to craft.
 So if you have made some of these stuffies and feel ready to tackle something a bit more complicated, then this is the project for you.
-Especially since the spines are all attached with glue and there are only some decorative stitches on the front around the face of the felt hedgehogs.
+Especially since the spines are all attached with glue, and there are only some decorative stitches on the front around the face of the felt hedgehogs.

-Of course if you have any questions, just comment below.
-Don’t forget we are always here to guide you and help you out!
+Of course, if you have any questions, just comment below.
+Don’t forget that we are always here to guide you and help you!